Spun Cotton Spring Birds with Coffee Filter Bonnets and Ruffs

 - Sharpie or black paint for eyes

 Glue the 25mm ball to the smaller end of the 45mm egg.
 Place it just off to one side, not right on the end of the egg (the end without the hole.)
 This will give the bird its body shape.
 Insert a skewer into the hole at the wide end of the egg, and use the skewer as a handle so you can paint it all in one go.
-Paint the body and head, and set it up on the foam block to dry.
-Insert a skewer into the cone, paint it, and set it up to dry.
+Paint the body and head in the color of your choice, and set it up on the foam block to dry.
+Insert a skewer into the cone, paint it yellow or orange, and set it up to dry.

 Feet: Bend the short old fashioned pipe cleaners into a 'Y' shape.
 Start the shape at the center of the 'Y', make the toes about 3/4 inch long, then extend the 'heel' back about 1/2 inch, and finish the shape back at the center of the 'Y'.
 The extra bit of pipe cleaner will bend back at an angle and serve as the bird's leg.